alfredodeza/python-action/README.md

-# Course Content
+# Lesson Content

-The easiest way of going through the full course is using the [O'Reilly platform](https://learning.oreilly.com/videos/python-dictionaries-course/50136VIDEOPAIML/) but you can start here as well and on [YouTube](https://youtu.be/Wu7j8z4B-1Y).
+The easiest way of going through the full lesson is using the [O'Reilly platform](https://learning.oreilly.com/videos/python-dictionaries-course/50136VIDEOPAIML/) but you can start here as well and on [YouTube](https://youtu.be/Wu7j8z4B-1Y).

 1. [Create a GitHub Action YAML file](./.github/workflows/script.yml)